uberhalit/CitraTouchControl/README.md

 ## Options ##
+* Save Savegames: zips up all current savegames.
+Use this if you want to back up bookmarks/saves before overwriting them.
+* Load Savegames: loads all previously zipped savegames/bookmarks back into Citra.
+Use this if you want to go back to a previous one.
 * Readjust Overlay: will get position and size of Citra again and place overlay accordingly.
 Use this if the overlay is off.
-* Enable Touch: will make the overlay "click through" (buttons will still work)
+* Enable Touch: will make the overlay "click through" (buttons will still work).
 * Hide controls: will remove all controls except the menu button from the overlay.
 Use this and enabled touch for a stylus like experience.
 * Touch: Tap only: will make all onscreen buttons "static".
 If you press a button, it will send KeyDown and KeyUp.
 Holding a button will not send multiple keystrokes anymore.
 Use this if you encounter involuntary KeyPresses (mostly due to lag).
 * Keypress: adjust the duration a Key keeps being pressed after you removed your finger from the button.
 Reduce this if you encounter involuntary KeyPresses (mostly due to lag) or increase it if buttons are not recognized anymore.